-Type of Asset Exposure Adaptive Capacity Vulnerability (SLR or 50-year return extreme flood) by 2050 with a 90% or 50% probability, including: Silverdale Waterfront Arness Roadside Park Anderson Point Keyport County Park Salsbury Point Park Point No Point Park (Exposure = High) of assets present.
+Type of Asset Exposure Adaptive Capacity Vulnerability (SLR or 50-year return extreme flood) by 2050 with a 90% or 50% probability, including: • Silverdale Waterfront • Arness Roadside Park • Anderson Point • Keyport County Park • Salsbury Point Park • Point No Point Park (Exposure = High) of assets present.
 As park facilities are not expected to provide critical functions to the community, the adaptive capacity may include conversion of open spaces to coastal wetlands or a receded shoreline.
 The infrastructure that serves the park may need to be relocated, retrofitted, or abandoned as inundation occurs.
 (Adaptive Capacity = Medium) Pat Carey Vista is expected to be inundated by coastal flooding (SLR or 50-year return extreme flood) by 2050 with a 1% probability, or by 2100 with a 90% probability.
 (Exposure = Medium) See above.
-(Adaptive Capacity = Medium) Medium Three (3) parks are expected to be inundated by coastal flooding (SLR or 50-year return extreme flood) by 2100 with a 50% or 1% probability, including: Kitsap Memorial State Park Scenic Beach State Park Manchester State Park See above.
+(Adaptive Capacity = Medium) Medium Three (3) parks are expected to be inundated by coastal flooding (SLR or 50-year return extreme flood) by 2100 with a 50% or 1% probability, including: • Kitsap Memorial State Park • Scenic Beach State Park • Manchester State Park See above.
 (Adaptive Capacity = Medium) Low

-Type of Asset Exposure Adaptive Capacity Vulnerability (Exposure = Low) Agricultural Land That GIS layer was not obtained in time for this analysis so the amount of agricultural land that intersects the inundation layers was not able to be obtained.
-N/A Inundation of agricultural land significantly limits the amount of area that can be utilized for harvest.
+Type of Asset Exposure Adaptive Capacity Vulnerability (Exposure = Low) Agricultural Land Properties mapped as having exposure likelihood do not have fields or orchards that are within inundation areas.
+(Exposure = Low) Inundation of agricultural land significantly limits the amount of area that can be utilized for harvest.
 Additionally, seawater intrusion has the potential to impact irrigation water, which prevents harvest during periods of intrusion.
 Mitigation measures are limited, but could include deeper wells or relocation of crops, where possible.
 However, these are cost limited.
-(Adaptive Capacity = Low) N/A Brownfield/Landfill Four (4) sites are expected to be impacted by coastal flooding (SLR or 50-year return extreme flood) by 2050 with a 90% or 50% probability, including: Hansville General Store Captains Landing, Hansville Seabeck Marina and Moorage U.S.C.G.
+(Adaptive Capacity = Low) Medium Brownfield/Landfill Four (4) sites are expected to be impacted by coastal flooding (SLR or 50-year return extreme flood) by 2050 with a 90% or 50% probability, including: • Hansville General Store • Captains Landing, Hansville • Seabeck Marina and Moorage • U.S.C.G.
 Point No Point Light Station (Exposure = High) Landfills or brownfield sites are expected to contain contaminated soils, which could cause significant impacts if inundated.
 These facilities would require relocation, significant protection strategies and/or remediation to mitigate impacts.
 Operational impacts would be significant if active sites were to have interrupted functions.
 (Adaptive Capacity = Low) High

-Type of Asset Exposure Adaptive Capacity Vulnerability Two (2) sites are expected to be inundated by coastal flooding (SLR or 50-year return extreme flood) by 2050 with a 1% probability, or by 2100 with a 90% probability including: Pioneer Landfill Sinclair Inlet (Exposure = Medium) See above.
-(Adaptive Capacity = Low) High Two (2) sites are expected to be inundated by coastal flooding (SLR or 50-year return extreme flood) by 2100 with a 50% or 1% probability, including: Port Gamble Bay and Mill Site Welding and Supply, Gorst (Exposure = Low) See above.
+Type of Asset Exposure Adaptive Capacity Vulnerability Two (2) sites are expected to be inundated by coastal flooding (SLR or 50-year return extreme flood) by 2050 with a 1% probability, or by 2100 with a 90% probability including: • Pioneer Landfill • Sinclair Inlet (Exposure = Medium) See above.
+(Adaptive Capacity = Low) High Two (2) sites are expected to be inundated by coastal flooding (SLR or 50-year return extreme flood) by 2100 with a 50% or 1% probability, including: • Port Gamble Bay and Mill Site • Welding and Supply, Gorst (Exposure = Low) See above.
 (Adaptive Capacity = Low) Medium

-SECTION 8 Next Steps
+Next Steps